Havana Silk Dog Association of America

-Application for certification of Foundation Pending dogs may be applied for once the dog
+Application for certification of Foundation Pending dogs may be applied for once the dog has

 registration.
 (Effective 1/8/2019).
-Applications can be found under “Forms” on the HSDAA
+Application can be found under “Forms” on the HSDAA

 Dogs initially admitted into the HSDAA Registry as Foundation Pending and that are later

-admitted as certified shall not be bred to other dogs that are initially brought in as
+admitted as certified shall not be bred to other dogs that are initially brought in as Foundation

-registered with HSDAA.
+HSDAA.
 The primary goal of the HSDAA is the development and recognition of the Havana

 Silk Dog as a separate breed, and to bring its qualities to perfection.
 This goal will not be well

 served by the breeding of dogs brought in as Foundation Pending to one another.

 The requirements are:

-indicating a grade of fair, good or excellent.
+no evidence of hip dysplasia.
 PennHip is also acceptable as long as the DI is .62 or less

 on each hip and there is no evidence of cavitation, or degenerative joint disease.

 months.
 Note: The Evaluators Committee, in the interest of accommodating people to